Qihuiwang3/JID-4121-LMCFilm/README.md

 - The email sender system needs to verify successful payment before sending confirmation emails.

+## Version 0.2.0
+**Release Date:** [9/30/2024]

+### Overview

+In this initial release, we focused on developing key features for the **Admin Portal**.
+This portal allows Admins to interact with the system by edit film equipment, create classcode, and view students for class projects.
+Also, we fixed some issue in Student protal such as create login system, and local storage.

+#### New Features

+- For this release, Admins can now create a class code, select a class section, add or remove necessary equipment and view students class deatil.
+- For this release, We Update UI in Student site.

+#### Bug Fixes

+- Fixed students info cannot be created.
+- Fixed the some edge cases for cart api.
+- fixed some UI issue

+#### Known Issues
+- Barcodes need to be properly generated and stored in the database.
+- The email sender system needs to verify successful payment before sending confirmation emails.
+- I a students have multiple class, the Admin cannot view this student's class.

 # How to build
 <!-- Frontend Initial Setup -->